Needle Telegraph

 • Explain the process of sending messages through electrical circuits and the subsequent decoding at receiving stations to reconstruct the original message.

-See also Cable Telegraph
+See also Portable Typewriter

 Impact and Significance